advance100/doc_webpack/optimizing.md

 ## Caching

-To effectivly cache your files, they should have a hash or version in their url.
+To effectively cache your files, they should have a hash or version in their url.
 You can emit or move the output files manually in a folder called `v1.3`.
 But this has several disadvantages: Extra work for the developer and not changed files are not loaded from cache.

 Webpack can add hashes for the files to the filename.
 Loaders that emit files (worker-loader, file-loader) already do this.
 For the chunks you have to enable it.
 There a two levels: